BuoyantIO/service-mesh-academy/deploying-bel-with-hazl/README.md

 more settings.sh
 ```

-Source the file, to load the variables:
+Once you're satisfied with the contents, `source` the file, to load the variables:

 ```bash
 source settings.sh